 Best leashes for dogs who chew

-If your dog needs to have something in her mouth, and you’d prefer it wasn’t the leash, Semel likes this model, which is designed to allow soft toys to be attached.
+If your dog needs to have something in their mouth and you’d prefer it weren’t the leash, this model, which is designed to allow soft toys to be attached, comes recommended by senior trainer Shelby Semel, the founder of Shelby Semel Dog Training.
 “If they drop the toy, it doesn’t go flying, it stays attached to the leash,” she says, making it an easy option for owners who don’t want toys to go missing.
+Because it only comes in one 54-inch length, it’s best for medium to large dogs.

 Best leash for dogs who pull

 Like chewing, pulling on the leash is a behavior that can be managed through training.
-And while some think the solution is a leash with more give to it, experts disagree.
+And although some think the solution is a leash with more give to it, experts disagree.
 “Flexible [or retractable] leashes or leashes with a bungee-style rope will not help your dog stop pulling on the leash and can actually encourage it,” says Erin Askeland, an animal health and behavior consultant at Camp Bow Wow.
-Instead, while you’re training your dog — or even if you just want the extra security — Naser likes this shock-absorbing leash.
-“It has a padded handle that evenly distributes the strain if your dog pulls,” she says.
-“It’s made of woven rope that’s designed to absorb shock.”
+Instead, while you’re training your dog to stop pulling — or even if you just want the extra security — Nikki Naser, a senior editor at Chewy, suggests this shock-absorbing leash.
+“It has a padded handle that evenly distributes the strain if your dog pulls,” she says, adding that it is also “made of woven rope that’s designed to absorb shock.”

 Best leashes for city walking